 In the first instance contact your child's form tutor.
 You can do this via email or by arranging a time for them to have a telephone conversation with you.
-The tutor may them make the decision to involved the SENDCo for further advice or information.
+The tutor may then make the decision to involve the SENDCo for further advice or information.

-If required, you may also contact the SENDCo directly via email, or make an appointment for a telephone or TEAMs call, or for an in-person meeting, via the school reception office.
+If required, you may also contact the SENDCo directly via email, or make an appointment for a telephone or MS Teams call, or for an in-person meeting, via the school reception office.